avanbraeckel/drop-dead-dice-online/README.md

 It will immediately bring you to the login/sign-in page to begin.

 ### ***Notes:***
-- The User page is implemented, for bonus marks
-- The Game History page is *not* implemented, as it is only for bonus marks, and there was a lack of time to complete it
+- The Game History page is a placeholder - not implemented